FCFF vs. FCFE Reconciliation Template

-Follow the steps below to complete the template of FCFF vs FCFE:
+Follow the steps below to complete the template of FCFF vs. FCFE:

 Enter the base inputs of the calculation worksheet.
-These include the firm’s debt ratio (which is assumed to remain static), the pre-tax cost of debt, the tax rate, the cost of equity and the terminal growth rate.
+These include the firm’s debt ratio (which is assumed to remain static), the pre-tax cost of debt, the tax rate, the cost of equity, and the terminal growth rate.

 The static capital structure assumption section calculates the value of the firm in each respective forward year, using each forward year as the present year to calculate different present values.
-Then, the end-of-year debt assumption is computed by taking the product of each forward year’s firm value and the static debt to capital ratio.
-From this point we can begin computing the firm’s equity value standalone.
+Then, the end-of-year debt assumption is computed by taking the product of each forward year’s firm value and the static debt-to-capital ratio.
+From this point, we can begin computing the firm’s equity value standalone.

 The first thing we notice is that we arrive at the same equity valuation in both methods.
-The first difference in these two methods is the discount rate applied.
+The first difference between these two methods is the discount rate applied.
 The FCFF method utilizes the weighted average cost of capital (WACC), whereas the FCFE method utilizes the cost of equity only.

-The second difference in these two methods is the treatment of debt.
+The second difference between these two methods is the treatment of debt.
 The FCFF method subtracts debt at the very end to arrive at the intrinsic value of equity, whereas the FCFE method integrates interest payments and net additions to debt to arrive at FCFE.

 Thank you for reading this guide to reconciling FCFF vs FCFE.
 CFI is the official provider of the Financial Modeling & Valuation Analyst (FMVA) certification program for financial analysts.
 To continue advancing your career, these additional resources will be helpful: